dhruvja/aptos-bounty/README.md

 Currently users can
 - Initialize a bounty network
 - Create new bounties and transfer the reward amount to escrow

-Features to come
 - Accept/deny the bounty
 - Users can submit their work
-- Bounty creator can choose the winner and transfer the reward amount
+- Bounty creator can choose the winner and transfer the reward amount to the winner